na-na-hi/renget/archive/WorkbenchCUEExtra.md

 # Credits

 The so-called "Workbenchanon" - The pasta
-SEGA/Sonic Team - Original sprites/graphics used in the fake screenshots for the main pasta, along with the sprites/models shown in the above images
-The singular fake screenshot was made using rips from the Spriter's Resource Sonic ATS Team - The ATS sprite shown in an above image.
+Sonic Team - Original sprites/graphics (Sonic sprites and stuff) LakeFeperd (i think) - The ATS sprite shown in an above image.

 (Note to self: I will later add one more fake screenshot to the main pasta - being the altered title screen)